 What is Expungement?

-An expungement allows you to state that you have never been convicted of a crime for most job applications.
+An expungement allows a defendant to tell employers that they have never been convicted of a crime (for most job applications).

-The Court sets aside your conviction or withdraws your guilty plea and dismisses the charges against you.
+The Court sets aside the conviction or withdraws the guilty plea and dismisses the charges.

 Expungement Cannot Help With:

 You must disclose expunged convictions on applications for law enforcement or when running for public office.